 An innocent family become unwittingly involved in a violent feud between the powerful families of Scott and Elliot.
 The play is an unromantic and realistic depiction of the darkest side of 16th century border life.

-Winner of the 1978 SCDA One Act playwriting Competition "The tale is told with fine dramatic impact and the characters are particularly well drawn" - Amateur Stage
+Winner of the 1978 SCDA One Act playwriting Competition "The tale is told with fine dramatic impact" - Amateur Stage

 After years of feuding, a peace treaty between Sir Archibald Brodie and his English neighbour, Sir Henry Milburn, seems a forlorn hope, but his wife, Lady Kate, is not to be thwarted.
 Most popular Scottish full length play.